Pyomo/mpi-sppy/doc/src/output_solutions.rst

 important thing to note is that these functions are passed a scenario model (a Pyomo model) that is populated with the solution for the given scenario.

-Amalgomator
+Amalgamator
 -----------

-To get solution output when using `Amalgomator`, you can supply a file name in ``options['write_solution']['first_stage_solution']`` and/or a directory name in ``options['write_solution']['tree_solution']``
+To get solution output when using `Amalgamator`, you can supply a file name in ``options['write_solution']['first_stage_solution']`` and/or a directory name in ``options['write_solution']['tree_solution']``